Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 And what better way to normalize something than to engage with it on the behavioural level.

-If the idea of setting aside an hour to pleasure yourself all over seems weird, the fastest way to make that seem less weird is to just do it.
+If the idea of scheduling an hour to pleasure yourself seems weird, the fastest way to make that seem less weird is to do it.

 You are a sane and reasonable person, and so if you do something on the behavioural level, a part of your mind goes, “Well, I’m not a crazy person… and I’m doing this thing.
 That must mean that this behaviour is a sane and healthy thing to do.”